naeimbah/Test_PipeLine_cardiacMR/README.md

 - Under segmentation rate defines the proportion of the unsegmented lesion area U=|B-(A∩B)|.
 - Over segmentation rate is defined as the ratio of the segmented non-lesion area V=|A-(A∩B)| and the ground truth area B.

-Here I evaluated my segmentations using Jaccard Similarity Score (JSS) and Dice Coefficient and the code is avaiable in eval.py
+Here I evaluated my segmentations using Jaccard Similarity Score (JSS) and Dice Coefficient and the code is avaiable in eval.py using sklearn

 It shows that for 37 contours both JSS and Dice had a reasonable scores.
 Although for a couple of cases with small blood pool Dice coefficient is not great. see below: